 “‘Do not seek revenge or bear a grudge against anyone among your people, but love your neighbor as yourself.
 I am the Lord” (Leviticus 19:18).
 In 1 John, the apostle proclaims: “We love because he first loved us.
 Whoever claims to love God yet hates a brother or sister is a liar.
 For whoever does not love their brother and sister, whom they have seen, cannot love God, whom they have not seen.
 And he has given us this command: Anyone who loves God must also love their brother and sister” (4:19-21).
-In his letter to the Galatians, the apostle Paul sums up the law: “For the entire law is fulfilled in keeping this one command: ‘Love your neighbor as yourself’” (5:14).
+In his letter to the Galatians, Paul sums up the law: “For the entire law is fulfilled in keeping this one command: ‘Love your neighbor as yourself’” (5:14).
 Some say that repentance is a necessary precursor to the act of forgiveness, but even so, we are commanded to love one another nonetheless.
 Remember, He first loved us.

 Jesus told Peter to forgive “not seven times, but seventy-seven times” (Matthew 18:22), and then the Lord went on to tell the Parable of the Unmerciful Servant.
 I am not surprised the Holy Spirit led me here, and specifically, to this parable, because I am finding that love and forgiveness can be a lot tougher than I like to admit.
 Truth is… love and forgiveness have never been easy, but until recently, I guess I’ve been content to be blind to my need.
 The Unmerciful Servant presents a lesson not unlike the one Jesus taught in the Parable of the Pharisee and the Tax Collector, which I wrote about in Jesus Who?—Dinner with Sinners, and my pastor preached on this parable this past Sunday in a sermon titled, Grace: Inviting to Some; Threatening to Others.
 Okay, okay, I get it… I am finally listening Lord!
 As my pastor credited Pastor Andy Stanley who put it this way — “Grace is inviting to the unrighteous and threatening to the self-righteous.”
 I find that I bounce between Pharisee and Tax Collector quite a bit; that phenomenon came up in Sunday’s message too.